tommyettinger/gdx-backends/README.md

       implementation 'com.github.tommyettinger.gdx-backends:gdx-backend-gwt:master-SNAPSHOT:sources'
 ```

-This supports GWT 2.9.0 (see the GWT 2.9.0 section below).
+This supports GWT 2.10.0 (see the GWT 2.9.0 section below, which still apply).

-## GWT 2.9.0 Support
+## GWT 2.9.0/2.10.0 Support

 Most of these versions have been updated to use GWT 2.9.0; this benefits from some changes in users' build.gradle files,
 but should still work without changes as long as no other GWT versions are in use.
+The master version, which will become
+1.110.0, uses GWT 2.10.0 .

 However, upgrading to GWT 2.9.0 needs a few changes if you want to take full advantage of the new Java 11 features
 it permits. **It also requires any dependency on GWT 2.8.2 to be changed to 2.9.0.** If you use GWT 2.9.0 anywhere, you